glamkit/glamkit-stopspam/README.rst

 		email = forms.EmailField(...)
 		comment = forms.TextField(...)

 To use Akismet, an API key is also required (obtainable `on the Akismet website <http://akismet.com/>`_), which can either be provided as "AKISMET_API_KEY" in your Django settings file, or as an "akismet_api_key" property in your form.
+You also need to set your domain url in django admin "sites".

 ReCAPTCHA
 ---------